kkovati/Circuit_Simulator/README.md

 circuit.simulate(simulation_time=1000)
 ```

-Measurement results of the simulation.
-The graph shows the RLC oscillation.
+The next diagram is the output of the simulation, the measurement results.<br/>
+See the RLC oscillation at VM2 and I1.

 ![RLC results](https://github.com/kkovati/Circuit_Simulator/blob/master/examples/RLC_circuit/RLC_sim_results.png?raw=true)